 Differentiating face-to-face pharmacy from online competition

 What differentiates the high street pharmacist from the online supplier is the provision of individual patient services and advice from qualified professionals, a value-add that the online pharmacist cannot match.
-Pharmacists are evolving to take on services traditionally catered for by GP’s, in a step to relieve pressures seen by doctor’s surgeries.
+Pharmacists are evolving to take on services traditionally catered for by GP’s, in a step to relieve pressure on doctors’ surgeries.

 Broadening healthcare services beyond dispensing medicines is a positive move.
 It elevates, through the provision of personal service, the high street pharmacist above the price battle being waged by online drug providers.